SaturnIC/RTT-ARM-Cortex-SWD-JTAG-Logging-GUI/README.md

 RTT removes the need for additional debug channels (like UART) by using the ARM Cortex SWD/JTAG interface.
 Unlike the slow and clunky UART debug channel the SWD, JTAG interface provides lean and mean debugging for ARM MCUs.

-This projects interfaces directly with J-Link probe drivers using Segger's Python wrapper `pylink` to receive RTT messages.
+This project interfaces directly with J-Link probe drivers using Segger's Python wrapper `pylink` to receive RTT messages.
 It does not require any other intermediary software.

 The official documentation and examples for pylink, SEGGER's Python wrapper,